klfajardo/PyEventGen/README.md

 # Where can I get more help, if I need it?
 ...

+# License
+This project is licensed under the GNU General Public License, version 2 - see the LICENSE file for details.

-Thank you so much!
-Any feedback is greatly appreciated! :)
+**Thank you so much!
+Any feedback is greatly appreciated! :)**